dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 1. Take note of your Client ID, Client Secret, and Okta domain as you'll need them when [configuring DNSimple for Okta SSO](/articles/okta-identity-provider#configuring-dnsimple-for-okta-sso)
 ![Okta client details](/files/okta-client-details.png)
 1. Click on the <label>Assignments<label> tab.
-1. From the <label>Assignments</label> page, you can assign users and groups from your Okta directory to this app integration, who should be allowed to sign into DNSimple via Okta as an identity provider.
+1. From the <label>Assignments</label> page, you can assign users and groups from your Okta directory, who should be allowed to sign into DNSimple via Okta as an identity provider, to this app integration.
 ![Assign users and groups](/files/okta-assignment.png)
 1. Click on the <label>Okta API Scopes</label> tab.
 1. Look for the `okta.eventHooks.manage` and `okta.eventHooks.read` scopes and click on <label>Grant</label> for each of them.